-Is your second-hand vehicle already registered in your name?
-If not, you have to transfer car ownership immediately.
+Is the second-hand vehicle you either bought or sold already registered in the correct person’s name?
+If not, you have to make a transfer of car ownership immediately.

-Here’s everything you must know about how to transfer ownership of the vehicle in the Philippines.
+Whether you recently sold your unit or purchased a used one, here's everything you must know about the LTO transfer of ownership of a vehicle in the Philippines.

-A PNP-HPG clearance is an important requirement for the transfer of ownership.
+A PNP-HPG clearance is an important requirement for LTO transfer of ownership.
 It's your proof to the authorities that the second-hand vehicle you're using has neither been carnapped nor used in a crime.

 You can apply for a motor vehicle clearance at any PNP-HPG motor vehicle clearance satellite station.
 The office hours are from 8 a.m. to 5 p.m. (no noon break), Mondays to Fridays.